network-control-lab/control-hubs/README.md

 # Finding control hubs in complex networks

+#### A node may occupy distinct positions in control paths of different control schemes, i.e., it may be a driver, a tail, or a middle node in different control schemes.
+Some nodes may always remain as middle nodes in all control schemes, and such nodes are defined as control hubs.
+All control hubs can be identified in polynomial time without computing all control schemes.

 ### This method was cited in:
-### 1. Total controllability analysis discovers explainable drugs for Covid-19 therapy and prevention
+#### 1. Total controllability analysis discovers explainable drugs for Covid-19 therapy and prevention
-### 2.Identification of cancer keeping genes as therapeutic targets by finding network control hubs
+#### 2.Identification of cancer keeping genes as therapeutic targets by finding network control hubs

 ### "/src/main"